opensourcefeed/opensourcefeed.github.io/distribution-arya.md

 Category: Distribution
 permalink: /distribution/arya
 logo: arya-logo.png
-preview: aryalinux-2017.jpg
+preview: arya-app-menu.jpg
 home_page: http://aryalinux.org/
-desktops: [mate, xfce]
+desktops: [mate, xfce, gnome]
 base: [lfs]
+description: Arya Linux is a collection of tools and scripts to build your own GNU/Linux distribution.
+It is composed from the instructions provided in LFS and BLFS.

+releases:
+  Arya Linux 1.0 Xfce beta : "../arya-linux-1.0-xfce-beta-released/"
 ---

-**Arya Linux** is collection of build tools and scripts to build your own GNU/Linux distribution from scratch.
-These build scripts have been composed from the instructions provided in the LFS and BLFS books.
+**Arya Linux** is a collection of build tools and scripts to build your own GNU/Linux distribution from scratch.
+These build scripts have been composed of the instructions provided in the LFS and BLFS books.

-AryaLinux comes in two flavours Mate and XFCE and supports the x86_64(Intel 64-bit) platform.
-Apart from the basic Mate Desktop Environment, AryaLinux also comes with applications for Office productivity, simple graphics packages, browser and network utilities and System tools.
-A lot of packages other than the ones that are shipped by default, can be installed using alps in AryaLinux.
+AryaLinux comes in multiple platforms including GNOME, MATE, and Xfce.
+It is available only for 64-bit platforms.
+In addition to the default applications coming with MATE Desktop, Arya Linux ships office suite, web browser and other network utilities.
+More packages can be installed using *alps* package manager.